rubin-hood/rubinhood-blog/_posts/2024-07-13-Network Configuration on Windows Server Datacenter Desktop.md

 ---
 date: 13.07.2020
 layout: post
-title:
-excerpt:
+title: Guide to Network Configuration on Windows Server Datacenter Desktop
+excerpt: This short guide explains how to configure a static IP address and DNS servers and check available IP addresses.
+The Fritz!Box serves as the gateway and DNS server in this setup.
-image:
+image: /rubinhood-blog/assets/img/Network-Configuration-on-Windows-Server-Datacenter-Desktop/004.jpg
 ---

-# Guide to Network Configuration on Windows Server Datacenter Desktop

 This short guide explains how to configure a static IP address and DNS servers and check available IP addresses.
 The Fritz!Box serves as the gateway and DNS server in this setup.